JiaxiLi1995/REITs/ECC.md

 ![Here is the p-value result of the CvM test:](HistAvgECCcompare.png)

-Again, it seems that with historical average lambda to estimate the ECC, the distributions of ECC are almost always changing.
+It seems that with historical average lambda estimated ECCs are more consistance, the distributions of ECCs are not always changing.
+The previous changes in ECC are partially due to the change in lambda.